Morocco

 Day 3: Toubkal Summit (4,167m)

-You start very early at around 5am, you will have breakfast.
-After this, we begin the hike with a slow and steady pace upwards.
+Today is an early start to the day.
+At around 5:00 AM, you will have breakfast.
+After this, we begin the hike, taking a slow and steady pace towards the summit.

 image_A2MUXYREFLEZUZ65